Regulatory actions for Dec. 11, 2025

 Dec.
 11, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Flow Neuroscience, Vesalio.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Ajax, Amneal, Beren, Boehringer, Fondazione, GSK, Kane, Sagimet, USAntibiotics.

 Briefs